-- 6.14 In July 2015 the Council adopted the Chichester Local Plan: Key Policies 2014-2029, which sets out an overall development strategy and implementation policies for Chichester District (excluding the area within the South Downs National Park). - 6.15 The adopted Local Plan makes provision for delivery of 7,388 homes over the period 2012-2029 (an average delivery rate of around 435 homes/year) and 25 hectares of new employment land.
+- 6.17 In July 2015 the Council adopted the Chichester Local Plan: Key Policies 2014-2029, which sets out an overall development strategy and implementation policies for Chichester District (excluding the area within the South Downs National Park). - 6.18 The adopted Local Plan makes provision for delivery of 7,388 homes over the period 2012-2029 (an average delivery rate of around 435 homes/year) and 25 hectares of new employment land.
 The planned housing includes four strategic development locations (SDLs) allocated in the Key Policies document, together with provision for smaller housing sites which have mainly been allocated through neighbourhood plans prepared by parish councils.
-The Council is producing a Site Allocations DPD which will allocate remaining sites to meet the Plan provision targets.
-This document was examined in September 2017.
+The Council also adopted a Site Allocations DPD (in January 2019) to allocate remaining sites to meet the Plan provision targets. - 6.19 The housing provision in the current adopted Local Plan falls short of meeting the full objectively assessed housing need (OAN) for the Chichester Plan area, which was assessed in August 2014 at 505 homes/year.
+To address this shortfall, the Plan